 Every year, Gallatin offers more than 100 different interdisciplinary seminars in the liberal arts that focus on major issues or themes in—and across—the humanities and arts, social sciences, and sciences.

-Gallatin students may take courses in most of the schools, departments and programs of NYU.
-Each semester there are several hundred courses to choose from, many taught by some of the country’s leading research scholars and teachers.
+Gallatin students may take courses in most of the schools, departments, and programs of NYU.
+Each semester there are hundreds of courses to choose from.
+Courses in and outside Gallatin are taught by some of the country’s leading research scholars and teachers.

 An internship is a credit-bearing work experience in a non-classroom environment, which enables a student to learn experientially at a social institution, cultural organization, community-based organization or corporation.